BenTaylorPublic/screeps/README.md

 ### Long term:
 ```
 Auto safe mode when < stage 2.6, and hostile creep enters

-Cache containers shouldn't be built until towers
-    Will require moving a stage

 Monitor force laborer spawns in linked rooms
     They should only be used to get the room out of ruts